deshmukhshrihari67/brent_kung_adder_16bit/README.md

 # brent_kung_adder_16bit
  Behavioural Implementation.

- 16 bit adder has been implemented in verilog using Brent-Kung architecture.
+ -Designed a logarithmic adder using Brent Kung architecture for adding 16 bit operands.
+ -Implemented the design in Verilog HDL and verified its operation using Vivado with appropriate test vectors.
- This adder is also called as logarithmic adders.
-The Brent–Kung adder is a parallel prefix adder (PPA) form of carry-lookahead adder (CLA).
+ -The Brent–Kung adder is a parallel prefix adder (PPA) form of carry-lookahead adder (CLA).